v-yarotsky/ghprj/README.md

 Just type `gh <repo name substring>` in alfred and hit Enter.
 To reload stale repository list, type `ghreload` and hit Enter.
+To open your pull requests, type `pr created`
+To open your review requests, type `pr reviews`

 ## License